Effective: April 1, 1998

 - The relocation of such assets off CBC/Radio-Canada premises are authorized in advance in writing and supported by appropriate documentation (a list of the individual assets, the asset bar code, and the address of the off premises location)

-- Such assets are recovered from the employee when they leave the Corporation and that paid services are cancelled
+- Such assets are recovered from the employee when they leave the Corporation

 - Adequate controls are in place to safeguard such assets.